soulhotel/yor-ytdlp/README.md

 ## Your very own YT-DLP Tool

-This script simplifies the process of downloading audio and video content using yt-dlp.
+This script simplifies the use of yt-dlp, when the User often desires multiple different outputs.
 It does this through its user-friendly "menu's" that guide the user with simple 1-2-3 steps.
 By guiding the user through commonly requested options with clear prompts, this script makes yt-dlp easier to use  with minimal effort.

-Also its lightweight (7.4kb) compared to the alternative of GUI applications which could exceed 100mb (electron apps..).
+Also its lightweight (7.4kb) compared to the alternative of GUI applications that could exceed 100mb (like electron apps..).

 ## How it works